MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 2. When you're finished viewing or downloading the attachment, select **Close** to return to the note or post.

 > [!Note]
 > The use of the **Attachment preview** dialog to view the file can be skipped in the browser by using **Ctrl + Left click (of mouse)**.
-By doing so, the attachment will be directly downloaded without previewing it.
+By doing so, the attachment is directly downloaded without previewing it.

 ### Access the command bar to perform actions